The best cooling mattress 2025: cool beds to beat the heat all year round

 Relatively thin

 For something a little different, check out the Purple Original.
-Like all of this brand's beds, the original features a layer of 'GelFlex Grid'.
+Like all of the beds from this brand, the original features the 'GelFlex Grid'.
 This stretchy gel grid sits at the top of the mattress, and will contour to your shape for custom support.
-Thanks to the open structure, it won't trap body heat – which is an issue with many foams.
+Thanks to the open structure, it won't trap body heat — which is an issue with many foams.
 In our review, we found the grid was temperature-neutral, and worked to ensure the mattress stayed at a cool, comfortable temperature all night long.

 There's a slightly unusual sleep feel here: the grid feels squishy when pressed, but firm when you're lying down on it, with extra support seeming to concentrate exactly where it's needed, under the back and legs.
 It's much more responsive than traditional memory foam, too, and will spring back into shape immediately when pressure is removed.
-We found it super comfortable in all positions, but especially so for side and back sleeping.
+Our panel of testers found it super comfortable in all positions, but especially so for side and back sleeping, once they got used to the feel.
+And if you sleep with a restless partner, the low motion transfer will ensure you don't miss a single wink.

 This mattress excels when it comes to pressure relief (our testers describe it as giving a kind of floating sensation), and we rank it amongst the best mattress in a box models around for anyone with hip or back pain.
 The grid cushions the joints comfortably, while still offering the support required to keep everything aligned properly.
-Do note that it's the thinnest option in our list though, clocking in under 10".
-That will make changing the sheets easier, but you won't get the same luxe feeling as a chunkier option.
+Do note that it's the thinnest option in our list though, clocking in at under 10".
+That will make changing the sheets easier, but you won't get the same luxe feeling as a chunkier option and it may lack support for heavier bodies.

 Price-wise, we're in the upper-mid price bracket here, but how much you'll pay does depend on when you buy.
 The best Purple mattress sales and deals knock $200 or more off, but it's hard to predict when they'll appear.
-The Nectar model at #5 sits in a similar price bracket, if you prefer the sink-in feel of traditional memory foam.
+The Brooklyn Bedding model at #4 sits in a similar price bracket, if you want to select your firmness level.

 (Image credit: Eight Sleep)